Karolis92/pico-macropad/README.md

 ## Wiring

 I used matrix keyboard with diodes.
-Instructions from AdaFrui can be found [here](https://learn.adafruit.com/key-pad-matrix-scanning-in-circuitpython/keymatrix).
+Instructions from Adafruit can be found [here](https://learn.adafruit.com/key-pad-matrix-scanning-in-circuitpython/keymatrix).

 ## Case